Grotesque: In architecture

 In architecture the term "grotesque" means a carved stone figure.

 Grotesques are often confused with gargoyles, but the distinction is that gargoyles are figures that contain a water spout through the mouth, while grotesques do not.
 Without a water spout, this type of sculpture is also known as a chimera when it depicts fantastical creatures.
 In the Middle Ages, the term babewyn was used to refer to both gargoyles and grotesques.
 This word is derived from the Italian word babbuino, which means "baboon".

 In typography

-The word "grotesque", or "Grotesk" in German, is also frequently used as a synonym for sans-serif in typography.
+The word "grotesque", or "Grotesk" in German ("Grotesk" is also a less prevalent variant spelling of "grotesque"). is also frequently used as a synonym for sans-serif in typography.
 At other times, it is used (along with "neo-grotesque", "humanist", "lineal", and "geometric") to describe a particular style or subset of sans-serif typefaces.
 The origin of this association can be traced back to English typefounder William Thorowgood, who introduced the term "grotesque" and in 1835 produced 7-line pica grotesque—the first sans-serif typeface containing actual lowercase letters.
 An alternate etymology is possibly based on the original reaction of other typographers to such a strikingly featureless typeface.

 Popular grotesque typefaces include Franklin Gothic, News Gothic, Haettenschweiler, and Lucida Sans (although the latter lacks the spurred "G"), whereas popular neo-grotesque typefaces include Arial, Helvetica, and Verdana.